How to Identify and Classify Marionberries

 B) Using well water.

-D) Watering in the morning.
+D) Watering the foliage directly.

 • 30.
 What type of fertilizer is best for Marionberry plants?